DUNE-DAQ/docs/docs/packages/daq-cmake/Creating-a-new-package.md

 ## Your project's CMakeLists.txt file

 Every DUNE DAQ package should have one and only one `CMakeLists.txt` file, in the base directory of the package's repo (not to be confused with the base directory of the overall development area).
 To learn a bit about what that `CMakeLists.txt` file should look like, let's take a look at `sourcecode/toylibrary/CMakeLists.txt`.
 Because CMake is widely used and extensively documented online, this documentation will primarily focus on DUNE-specific CMake functions.
-The full documentation of the DUNE-specific CMake functions for users can be found as comments in the body of the CMake module which contains them (see https://github.com/DUNE-DAQ/daq-cmake/blob/v1.3.3/cmake/DAQ.cmake).
+The full documentation of the DUNE-specific CMake functions for users can be found [here](CmakeFunctions.md).
 Depending on your learning style, however, you may find it easier to start learning about some of what these functions are capable of by reading on in this wiki.

 At the top of CMakeLists.txt: before doing anything else, we want to define the minimum version of CMake used (currently 3.12, which supports [modern CMake style](https://cliutils.gitlab.io/modern-cmake/)) as well as the name and version of the project.
 Concerning the version: it may not literally be the case that the code you're working with is exactly the same as the version-in-question's release code, because you may be on a feature branch, or there may have been commits to the develop branch since the last release.
 ```